James Graham, 1st Marquess of Montrose: Wars of the Three Kingdoms

+Disavowed by Charles II, executed, and posthumously rehabilitated

 Montrose was to appear once more on the stage of Scottish history.
 In June 1649, eager to avenge the death of the King, he was restored by the exiled Charles II to the now nominal lieutenancy of Scotland.
 Charles, however, did not scruple soon afterwards to disavow his noblest supporter to become King on terms dictated by Argyll and his adherents.
-In March 1650 Montrose landed in Orkney to take command of a small force which he had sent on before him with George Hay, 3rd Earl of Kinnoull.
+In March 1650, Montrose landed in Orkney to take command of a small force which he had sent on before him with George Hay, 3rd Earl of Kinnoull.
 Crossing to the mainland, he tried in vain to raise the clans, and on 27 April was surprised and routed at the Battle of Carbisdale in Ross-shire.
 His forces were defeated in battle but he escaped.
-After wandering for some time he was surrendered by Neil MacLeod of Assynt at Ardvreck Castle, to whose protection, in ignorance of MacLeod's political enmity, he had entrusted himself.
+After wandering for some time, he was surrendered by Neil MacLeod of Assynt at Ardvreck Castle, to whose protection, in ignorance of MacLeod's political enmity, he had entrusted himself.
 He was brought a prisoner to Edinburgh, and on 20 May sentenced to death by the parliament.
 He was hanged on the 21st, with Wishart's laudatory biography of him around his neck.
 He protested to the last that he was in truth a Covenanter and a loyal subject.
 Grant states that the execution was overseen by the Edinburgh City Guard under command of Major Weir.

 His head was removed and stood on the "prick on the highest stone" of the Old Tolbooth outside St Giles' Cathedral from 1650 until the beginning of 1661.

-Shortly after Montrose's death the Scottish Argyll Government switched sides to support Charles II's attempt to regain the English throne, providing he was willing to impose the Solemn League and Covenant in England for a trial period at least.
-After the Restoration Montrose was officially rehabilitated in the public memory.
+Shortly after Montrose's death, the Scottish Argyll Government switched sides to support Charles II's attempt to regain the English throne, provided he was willing to impose the Solemn League and Covenant in England for a trial period at least.
+After the Restoration, Montrose was officially rehabilitated in the public memory.